energyc0/energyc0.github.io/_posts/2025-08-13-apt-debian-mirrors.md

 ---

 # From what I started
 I installed a second Linux system(Debian) on my computer in a strange way.
 I downloaded .ISO file from the Internet and created a new partition on my disk.
-I tryed to manually download it on my partition with **dd** command.
+I tried to manually download it on my partition with **dd** command.
 It didn't work because I made the partition on HDD, but Ubuntu is installed on SDD.
 GRUB didn't want to notice my new system so I manually added it in the ``/etc/grub.d/40_custom``:
 ```
 menuentry Debian (disk1) {